NottingHack/osv_gateway/README.md

 Open Vend System Web Gateway

+Installation

+You must also create the directories:

+./_common/templates_c
+./_common/cache

+and make them writable by the php user account.

 The server side part of the Open Vend System has two parts:

 Web Socket Server